lukas-stein/lukas-stein.github.io/content/index.md

 ## What I'm working on right now

 I am currently working on [Datapods](https://www.datapods.app/), a Startup I co-founded in July 2022.
+Mostly interested in data markets and the [value of personal data](articles/what-your-data-is-actually-worth).
+Sometimes do work on the Datapods App.

 ## What I've been up to in the past